 And so I reeled it out, how we had ended up in Tibet in the first place, the monks who asked for his photo, the PLO officer walking counterclockwise around the Jokhang, the soldiers with their boots in the Norbulinka, a 12-year old monk in the Potala Palace – Bo Sang his name – with the aura of a 1,000-year old soul.

 His Holiness frequently interjected with exclamations, sighs and questions about how ordinary Tibetans were faring.
 He speaks English quite well, but several times, unable to find exactly the word he wanted, he apologized and appealed to a tall young Tibetan in Western dress, his translator and, as the only other person in the room, presumably his bodyguard too.

 After 30 minutes or so, I said, “If you have more questions, I will do my best to answer, but then I would like to ask a few.”
 He smiled, “Please do.
 And I will do my best to answer you.”

 Next, “When the time comes, where will the next Dalai Lama be found.”
-He replied, matter-of-factly at first, “Well, of course my successor may come from Tibet, or from India – did you know that there are 100,000 Tibetans here? – or Switzerland, many there too.”
+He replied, matter-of-factly at first, “Well, of course my successor may come from Tibet, or from India – did you know, there are 100,000 Tibetans here? – or Switzerland, many there too.”
 Then, with a twinkle in his eye, “Or even America, why not America?”
-Followed by a deep, joyful rumble of a laugh.
+Followed by his deep, joyful rumble of a laugh.